dekoza/mtgpl/MID.rst

 :mtgtip:`Covetous Castaway<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/3/03a3ea4b-d292-4602-985f-7a7971ca73ec.jpg?1632660815|https://scryfall.com/card/mid/45/covetous-castaway-ghostly-castigator?utm_source=api>`
    When Covetous Castaway dies, mill three cards.
+(Put the top three cards of your library into your graveyard.)

    Disturb |mana_3|\ |mana_u|\ |mana_u| (You may cast this card from your graveyard transformed for its disturb cost.)